antonrunov/octaudio/doc/commands.md

 - "hidden", boolean flag
 - "index" (read only), the track index in the group
 - "height", the track height in pixels

 Properties, specific for the data tracks:
 - "muted", boolean flag
 - "readonly", boolean flag
 - "rate", track data sample rate in Hz, double
+- "channels", the number of channels in the track; this property can be changed only when the track is empty
 - "audible", boolean flag
 - "gain", gain for audio mixing, double
-- "stereo_pan", pan for audio mixing, valid range is from -1.0 (left) to 1.0 (right) Properties, specific for the smart tracks:
+- "stereo_pan", pan for audio mixing, valid range is from -1.0 (left) to 1.0 (right)

+Properties, specific for the smart tracks:
 - "common_scale", boolean, true if all subtracks are displayed with the same scale
 - "active_subtrack", active subtrack ID